TamsinLloyd99/Console-Finances/README.md

 ## Instructions

-1. Create a new GitHub repo called `Console-Finances`.
-Then, clone it to your computer.

-2. Copy the starter files in your local git repository.

 You have been given a dataset composed of arrays with two fields, Date and Profit/Losses.

 Your task is to write JavaScript code that analyzes the records to calculate each of the following: